 If you don’t have a watercolor brush, you can surely use a regular paint brush.
 If you don’t have one, I recommend buying your brushes as a set.
-In this way it would be cheaper plus you can get more with what you paid for. *YAY!*
+In this way, it would be cheaper plus you can get more with what you paid for.

 White Pen (optional)

 The Uni-Ball Signo is my go-to white pen for adding highlights and details.
-I highly recommend this pen if you want to clean up small mistakes or add details on your artwork.
+I highly recommend this pen if you want to clean up small mistakes or add details to your artwork.